 Grant monies under normal circumstances do not need to be repaid.
-The following grants are awarded at Lakeshore Technical College to those students enrolled in an eligible degree or certificate program as one of the eligibility requirements.
+The following grants are awarded at Lakeshore Technical College to those students enrolled in a financial aid eligible program as one of the eligibility requirements.

 - Pell Grant is awarded to undergraduate students enrolled for a minimum of one credit with high financial need based on the student's expected family contribution (EFC).
 The actual awards vary based on the number of enrolled credits.
 Pell has a lifetime limit of 12 semesters of fulltime equivalency enrollment .
-For the 2018-2019 academic year the minimum Pell grant amount is $611/yr and the maximum is $6,095/yr for fulltime students.
+For the 2021-2022 academic year the minimum Pell grant amount is $672/yr and the maximum is $6,495/yr for fulltime students.

 - The Children of Fallen Heroes Scholarship Act was signed into law on March 23, 2018.
 It is need-based and awarded to students whose parent or guardian died as a public safety officer.
 Pell-eligible students with a Pell-eligible EFC who are less than 24 years old or enrolled at the time of the parent or guardian's death will have an automatic zero EFC for the Pell Grant.
 This will result in the maximum Pell grant being awarded.

 - Federal Supplemental Educational Opportunity Grant (SEOG) is a need-based grant available on a first-come, first-served basis to students in extreme financial need that and are enrolled at least half-time.
 SEOG is awarded at $400 per term.